-Participants will check-in to the event at the registration table to receive their name tag, program, and agenda for ADIS 2018.
+Participants must check-in at the registration table to receive their name tag, program, and agenda for ADIS2018.
 A light continental breakfast will be available.
-As guests arrive, they are encouraged to utilize the morning as a networking opportunity and to meet fellow participants.
+Please utilize this time as a networking opportunity to meet your fellow participants.

-Participants will gather for the opening session of ADIS2018.
-This include a welcome and introduction to ADN by ADN Board and Leadership.
+This opening session of ADIS2018 includes a welcome and introduction to ADN by ADN Board and Leadership.
 They will introduce the mission of ADN and elaborate on the purpose of ADIS2018: Magnifying What is Within.

-9:20 AM - Opening Remarks: The State of Africa -- Economic and Business Trends
+The State of Africa -- Economic and Business Trends:

-This session will provide insights and analysis on how to make informed investment decision in Africa.
+This session will provide insights and analysis on how to make informed investment decisions in Africa.

 11:00 AM - Break

-11:15 AM - Deep Dive Discussion: The Need for High Impact Investment in Education, Science, & Technology
+11:15 AM - Human Capital Investment Deep Dive Discussion: The Need for High Impact Investment in Education, Science & Technology

 By 2050, Africa is expected to have 2.4 billion people.
 Our panel experts will discuss the need to move up the value chain by creating an ecosystem that is efficient, innovative, and sustainable.
-Human Capital Investment is the economic transformation that will harnesses the strength of Africa, its people.
-How can the Continent leverage education and training that empower youth and families with skills to contribute to the nation’s growing economy?
-How can we invest and sustain the growth of Africa in the decades to come?
+Human Capital Investment is the economic transformation that will harness the strength of Africa.
+How can the continent leverage education and training to tap Africa’s “demographic dividend?”
+How can we practically catalyze shared value and transformative public-private capital investments to accelerate SDG impacts and sustain the growth of Africa in the decades to come?

 12:30 PM - Lunch & Networking

-This networking lunch provides the opportunity for ADIS2018 participants to make connections and learn more about one another’s work and opportunities for collaboration.
-The lunch encourages informal conversation as well as discussion around table topics, including agriculture, energy, trade, logistics, technology, investment, venture philanthropy, women’s entrepreneurship, and sustainable global development.
+This networking lunch provides an opportunity for ADIS2018 participants to make connections and learn more about one another’s work and opportunities for collaboration.
+We encourage informal conversation and discussion around table topics, including agriculture, energy, trade, logistics, technology, investment, venture philanthropy, women’s entrepreneurship, and sustainable global development.

 This panel examines Africa’s agriculture sector and the role that community-led development plays in helping small-scale farmers build resilience.
 Leading experts will engage the audience in a conversation about the critical roles of social capital and gender in increasing farmers’ access to resources and growing their incomes.
 Discussion also will focus on how to engage youth in agriculture value chains through the creation of entrepreneurial opportunities.